faraji-fuji/learning-vue/README.md

 # learning-vue

-This repo contains Tutorials, Mini-Projects and Exercises to help me learn and demonstrate my understanging of Vue.
+This repo contains Tutorials, Mini-Projects and Exercises to help me learn and demonstrate my understanding of Vue.

 ## Vue Tutorial